- Hits: 115

 For the final race weekend of our four-weekend, eight-race season, we were going to Brands Hatch GP circuit.
 This is a rarely opened circuit, and most track days are on the shorter Indy loop of the circuit.
 Consequently, track days are expensive at the GP, in the region of £500.
 I was in money saving mode as usual, but my girlfriend told me I was wasting my time if I didn't make the most of the season and buy the track day that was coming up.
 Well, that was good advice, and I did the RMA track day.
 I loved the circuit, particularly with new brake fluid and better stopping power.

-For the final race weeked, I also found a track evening at the Indy circuit and used it to get myself finally under the one-minute lap time by working on a couple of corners.
+For the final race weekend, I also found a track evening at the Indy circuit and used it to get myself finally under the one-minute lap time by working on a couple of corners.
 I realised that I had learned a lot during the season, as I was quicker than most cars on the circuit, doing consistent lap times (when traffic allowed) and five seconds quicker on a lap.

 I was now feeling more positive and looking forward to the final race weekend.
 It helped that Brands Hatch GP is such a fantastic circuit to drive when you get into the woods at the back.
-Hawthorns bend is fast and exciting, and Sheene Curve is exhilerating as you decide how little to back off as you go into the blind crest and ride the kerb.
+Hawthorns bend is fast and exciting, and Sheene Curve is exhilarating as you decide how little to back off as you go into the blind crest and ride the kerb.

 Final race weekend and championship results